haxmeister/liguros-reporter/README.md

 ```
 Funtoo anonymous data reporting tool usage:

+funtoo-report
-funtoo-report --config         Specify path to config file
+              -c, --config        Specify path to config file
-funtoo-report --update-config  Interactively updates the config file
+              -u, --update-config Interactively updates the config file
-funtoo-report --list-config    Lists the current configuration file's settings
+              -l, --list-config   Lists the current configuration file's settings
-funtoo-report --show-json      Shows the JSON report
+              -j, --show-json     Shows the JSON report
-funtoo-report --send           Sends the JSON report
+              -s, --send          Sends the JSON report
-funtoo-report --debug          Enables additional debug output
+              -d, --debug         Enables additional debug output
-funtoo-report --verbose        Enables non-error output when sending
+              -v, --verbose       Enables non-error output when sending
-funtoo-report --help           Display this help text
+              -h, --help          Display this help text
-funtoo-report --version        Prints the version and exits
+              -V, --version       Prints the version and exits

 Output can be omitted by modifying the config file (default `/etc/funtoo-report.conf`):
 ```
-**help shows you the same output:**
+**The --help option shows you the same output:**

 'funtoo-report --help'

-**version shows you the script and module version numbers; ideally they should match:**
+**The --version option shows you the script and module version numbers; ideally they should match:**

 'funtoo-report --version'